Medgar Evers: Legacy

-Evers' widow, Myrlie Evers, became a noted activist in her own right, eventually serving as national chairperson of the NAACP.
+Evers' widow Myrlie became a noted activist in her own right, eventually serving as national chairperson of the NAACP.
 Myrlie also founded the Medgar Evers Institute in 1998, with the initial goal of preserving and advancing the legacy of her husband's life's work.
-Anticipating the commemoration of the 50th anniversary of the assassination of Medgar Evers and recognizing the international leadership role of Myrlie Evers, the Institute's board of directors changed the organization's name to the Medgar and Myrlie Evers Institute.
+Anticipating the commemoration of the 50th anniversary of the assassination of Medgar Evers and recognizing the international leadership role of Myrlie Evers, the institute's board of directors changed the organization's name to the Medgar and Myrlie Evers Institute.

-Evers' brother, Charles, returned to Jackson in July 1963, and served briefly with the NAACP in his brother's place.
-Charles remained involved in Mississippi civil rights activities for many years, and in 1969, was the first African-American mayor elected in the state.
-He died on July 22, 2020, at age 97, in nearby Brandon.
+Evers' brother Charles returned to Jackson in July 1963 and served briefly with the NAACP in his brother's place.
+Charles remained involved in Mississippi civil rights activities for many years and in 1969 was the first African-American mayor elected in the state.
+He died on July 22, 2020 at age 97 in nearby Brandon.

 On the 40th anniversary of Evers' assassination, hundreds of civil rights veterans, government officials, and students from across the country gathered around his gravesite at Arlington National Cemetery to celebrate his life and legacy.
 Barry Bradford and three students—Sharmistha Dev, Jajah Wu, and Debra Siegel, formerly of Adlai E. Stevenson High School in Lincolnshire, Illinois—planned and hosted the commemoration in his honor.
 Evers was the subject of the students' research project.